 Dysplastic nevi, also known as atypical moles, are moles that have a different appearance compared to normal moles, with characteristics often resembling cancerous moles.
-They are not cancerous themselves, but have a higher chance than a normal mole to develop into melanoma (one of the 3 main types of skin cancer).
+They are not cancerous but have a higher chance than a normal mole to develop into melanoma (one of the three main types of skin cancer).

 How are they treated if they’re cancerous?